All Colors Present

 Documentation Notes

-Performed October 11 at 612 Fillmore Ave, Buffalo, NY.
+Performed in 36 US cities in 2025.
+Buffalo installment: October 11 at 612 Fillmore Ave.
 Presented by Groupwork in collaboration with Torn Space Theater and Eannelli.
 Featured performances by Jon Mueller + Tom Lecky (All Colors Present) and María Lihuen Sirvent (Glare).
+Tom Lecky's photographs are an integral part of the performance.
+Table of the Elements plan to release a physical edition.
 This installment marked a refinement of the IN.SIGHT framework, clarifying how guest artists operate within a curated perceptual system focused on duration, discipline, and spectral expansion.